VoliJS/NestedTypes/README.md

-Important.
-Compatibility note
+IMPORTANT!
+Version 1.0.0 compatibility note
 ==================
 There might be compatibility issues in you application when you upgrade to this release, so read this section carefully.

-There are changes in version 0.9.x breaking compatibility with previous versions.
-Following changes in your code are  required:
+NestedTypes.Attribute is deprecated.
+Use:
-- NestedTypes.Attribute({ ... }) -> NestedTypes.options({ ... })
+- NestedTypes.options({ ... }) instead of NestedTypes.Attribute({ ... })
-- NestedTypes.Attribute( Type, value ) -> Type.value( value )
+- Type.value( value ) instead of NestedTypes.Attribute( Type, value )

-See "Attribute options" section for details on new type annotation syntax.

-There are changes in 0.9.10 breaking compatibility with previous versions.
-- Previously, attribute options 'set' and 'get' used to override native properties.
-Now they have different semantic; please, refer to "get hook" and "set hook" topics.
+- New semantic for attribute's get and set hooks.
+Previously, attribute options 'set' and 'get' used to override native properties.
+Please, refer to "get hook" and "set hook" topics.
 - Model.from and Collection.subsefOf now started with lowercase letter, and will return null and [] when not resolved instead of dummy objects.

 Except of these issues, upgrade should go fine.
 If you will encounter any problems during upgrade which are not covered here, don't hesitate to report a bug.